pingcap/docs/dr-secondary-cluster.md

 #### Select an external storage

-External storage is used when migrating data and replicating real-time change data.
+An external storage is used when migrating data and replicating real-time change data.
 Amazon S3 is a recommended choice.
 If the TiDB cluster is deployed in a self-built data center, the following methods are recommended:

 * Build [MinIO](https://docs.min.io/docs/minio-quickstart-guide.html) as the backup storage system, and use the S3 protocol to back up data to MinIO.
 * Mount Network File System (NFS, such as NAS) disks to br command-line tool, TiKV, and TiCDC instances, and use the POSIX file system interface to write backup data to the corresponding NFS directory.